-- 1.3.1 The black line, 1-2 cm wide, may be made with standard electrical (insulating) tape or printed onto paper or other materials.
+1.3.1 The black line, 1-2 cm wide, may be made with standard electrical insulating tape or printed onto paper or other materials.
 The black line forms a path on the floor.
-(The grid lines indicated in the drawings are for reference only and competitors can expect tiles to be duplicated, different and/ or omitted.) - 1.3.2 Straight sections of the black line may have gaps with at least 5 cm of straight line before each gap.
-The gap is 20 cm at most. - 1.3.3 The arrangement of the tiles may vary between rounds. - 1.3.4 Due to the nature of the tiles, there may be a step and/or gap in the construction of the arena.
-These are not intentional and will be minimized as much as possible by the organizers.
+(The grid lines indicated in the drawings are for reference only and competitors can expect tiles to be duplicated, different and/ or omitted.)

+1.3.2 Straight sections of the black line may have gaps with at least 5 cm of straight line before each gap.
+The gap is 20 cm at most.

+1.3.3 The arrangement of the tiles and paths may vary between rounds.